-After the dotcom bust, Tanya Van Court learned how little she understood basic finance.
-With Goalsetter, she’s out to change that for others.
+After the dotcom bust, Tanya Van Court learned just how little she understood basic finance.
+With Goalsetter, she’s out to change that for today’s parents and kids.

 Tanya Van Court seemed destined for success.
 Armed with engineering degrees from Stanford University and an ascendant career trajectory in Silicon Valley, she was living the New Economy dream.

 Then came the dotcom bust in 2000.
 Suddenly, a whole generation of tech professionals who had been millionaires on paper were struggling to pay their bills, including Van Court.
 “It was insane — I went from having enough money to retire by age 30 to starting from scratch,” she recalls.
 “I had nothing, and it was because I had never owned a stock in my life, and had no idea about market volatility or the dangers of putting all of your eggs in one basket.”

 She found out the hard way that her elite education hadn’t covered the basics of saving for her financial future.
 Convinced that she wasn’t the only one, Van Court did some research and discovered that financial education for students was almost nonexistent in 43 out of 50 states in the U.S. “In retrospect, I shouldn’t have been surprised, but at the time, it was shocking to me,” she says.

 The tipping point came in 2015 as Van Court geared up for her nine-year-old daughter’s birthday.
 “My daughter asked for two things, a bike and an investment account, and I was floored.
 We had nine years of toys— and not only was I overwhelmed by the volume of stuff in our home, but she barely played with 95% of it.
 It dawned on me that if I continued to give my kids ‘stuff’ without financial education, I was basically setting them up for the same reality-check I had experienced,” she says.
 “That’s when I realized that it didn’t have to be that way—not for my kids, or any kids.”